Back by not quite popular demand:

 3. Leave 99's age alone!

-Be it noted that various sources have given a variety of different birth dates for Ms. Feldon and for Mr. Adams.
-Be it also noted that, historically, Mr. Adams was known for fudging around with his age -which fooled everyone but his secretary. (ok, so guys are sensitive too.)
+The Fire: Be it noted that various sources have given a variety of different birth dates for Ms. Feldon and for Mr. Adams.
+Be it also noted that, historically, Mr. Adams was known for fudging around with his age -which fooled everyone but his secretary.
+(OK, so guys are sensitive too.)

 Probably one of the greatest inconsistencies of Get Smart (even far greater than that wacky age ordeal) is whether or not Chief Thaddeus was married.
 Even so, poor Thaddeus had a tortured love life.
 His sweetheart Mary Jack Armstrong shattered his heart when she defected to Kaos.
 Furthermore, the Chief admits to 99's mother that he has a fear of commitment.
 By far, however, the most crushing flaw in this man is that he does not know if he is married or not!